The 10 Dumbest Places In California For 2025

 We will use Saturday Night Science to determine what places in California have the highest percentage of adults without a high school degree.

-A recent study we published found that California is actually the 45th smartest state in the United States, with an average IQ of 97.
+A recent study we published found that California is the 45th smartest state in the United States, with an average IQ of 97.

 But that doesn’t mean that a few cities in California are a bit slower than others due to a lack of basic education.